 Interested in learning more?

-Continue to explore the Sound Department’s website to learn more about our curricular offerings, faculty, students, alumni, and more or schedule a tour.
+Continue to explore the SAIC Sound department website to learn about our curricular offerings, faculty, students, and alumni, visit the Master of Fine Arts in Studio degree program for more detailed information, or schedule a tour.